pnlbwh/structuralQC/README.md

 | Good | 0 | 100 |

 The above data was not balanced between good and bad images.
-The result might be overfitting or reasonable because of the consistency among sites/raters.
+There might be overfitting or inconsistency among sites/raters.

 So the recommendation is to visually observe images that are given a bad label